|

 Originally it was set up while I was rebuilding Mignonne so I could sleep on board.

-But I was then still at the stage where I wasn’t ready to build something permanent.
+But I was then still at the stage where I was not ready to build something permanent.

-Nor I didn’t want to spend too much time building it.
+Nor I did not want to spend too much time building it.

 Falling asleep on the leeward, downhill side is fine but if the helmsman changes tack you could be thrown across the cabin, not the nicest way to be woken up.

-The lee-cloth is probably the best solution to keeping you in your bunk.
+The lee-cloth is probably the best solution to keep you in your bunk.

 A good, stout, canvas cloth, well secured is much more comfortable than a board and easier to stow during the day.